dahburj/deep-high-resolution-net.pytorch/README.md

+- I managed to get this training using Google Colab, the only differences that need to be highlighted from the
+    instructions below are as follows:
+        -Make sure to git clone cocoapi into the Deep-High-Resolution-Net.Pytorch directory -Place your 'model' directory inside the 'data' directory

 # Deep High-Resolution Representation Learning for Human Pose Estimation (accepted to CVPR2019)
 ## News
 - Our new work [High-Resolution Representations for Labeling Pixels and Regions](https://arxiv.org/abs/1904.04514) is available at [HRNet](https://github.com/HRNet).
 Our HRNet has been applied to a wide range of vision tasks, such as [image classification](https://github.com/HRNet/HRNet-Image-Classification), [objection detection](https://github.com/HRNet/HRNet-Object-Detection), [semantic segmentation](https://github.com/HRNet/HRNet-Semantic-Segmentation) and [facial landmark](https://github.com/HRNet/HRNet-Facial-Landmark-Detection).